 This interview will be on “St. Louis on the Air” at noon Wednesday.
 This story will be updated after the show.
 You can listen live.

-Have you participated in the VICC program?
-What was your experience like, and should the program come to an end?
-Tweet us (@STLonAir), send an email to firstname.lastname@example.org share your thoughts via our St. Louis on the Air Facebook group, and help inform our coverage.
+Have a question or comment for our guests about airport privatization?
+Tweet us (@STLonAir), send an email to firstname.lastname@example.org or share your thoughts via our St. Louis on the Air Facebook group, and help inform our coverage.

 “St. Louis on the Air” brings you the stories of St. Louis and the people who live, work and create in our region.
 The show is hosted by Sarah Fenske and produced by Alex Heuer, Emily Woodbury, Evie Hemphill, Lara Hamdan and Alexis Moore.
 The engineer is Aaron Doerr and production assistance is provided by Charlie McDonald.

 Send questions and comments about this story to email@example.com.